coder014/vscode-mips-highlight/README.md

-# RISCV Support
+# RISC-V Support

 This project is copied and adapted from [MIPS Support](https://github.com/kdarkhan/vscode-mips-support)

 ## Features
-This VSCode extension provides basic RISCV colorization and snippets support.
+This VSCode extension provides basic RISC-V colorization and snippets support.

 ### Colors